-5 European example: Arla Foods
+5 An European example: “Arla Foods”

-Sustainability of any business model of an organization is at risk, as market changes in the form of innovation, competitors’ and customers’ opportunistic behaviour can quickly make existing business models unsuitable or less profitable.
-In turn, this means that there is a need for continuous improvement of the business model and of the key to success in the long term, for example, by creating and having open innovative projects.
+The sustainability of any organization`s business model is at risk, as market changes in the form of innovation, competitors’ and customers’ opportunistic behavior can quickly make existing biz standard unsuitable or less profitable.
+In turn, it means that there is a need for continuous improvement of this sample and the key to success in the long term, for example, by creating and having open innovative projects.